 - 6 million people use ZocDoc to schedule appointments online.
 ZocDoc was released in 2007 and is an online reviewing and scheduling service.

 The possibility of scheduling online appointments via services such as ZocDoc makes more physicians visible to patients and can subsequently reduce patient loyalty.
-Many healthcare providers have set up online scheduling service on their websites to increase loyalty.
+Many healthcare providers have set up online scheduling services on their websites to increase loyalty.

 Millennials have a passion for telehealth and that should tell health care providers that checkups can become a digital activity as this particular age group gets older.